deepak-panchal27/editorial-interface/README.md

 ### Prerequisites

-Make sure you have Node.js and npm installed on your machine.
+Make sure you have Node.js and MongoDB installed on your machine.
+Start the new MongoDB connection on mongodb://localhost:27017.

 ### Installation
 1. Clone the repository: